-Scholarships listed here are available for full-time students taking 12 or more hours each semester at Southwestern's campus.
+Scholarships listed here are available for full-time students taking 12 or more hours each semester of on-campus instruction.

 Southwestern reserves the right to change or amend any of the scholarship policies at any time.

 Freshman Awards

 A freshman student may qualify for one award from this category.
 To receive this award, a student must be enrolled for 12 or more credit hours each semester.
 Scholarships are disbursed over two semesters in an academic year.